Sprained foot

 - Avoid exercising on uneven surfaces without proper preparation.

-- Use ankle supports when necessary, especially if you have a history of sprains.
+- Use ankle support if needed, especially if you have a history of sprains.

 Recommended products from Rehcore